johandry/mac/README.md

 Then update the file `VSCode_Extensions.lst`.

-To remove no needed extensions, use the command:
+To remove an extension, use the command:

 ```bash
 code --uninstall-extension <extension_name>